Hebert Conceição

 Hebert William Carvalho da Conceição Sousa (born 28 February 1998) is a Brazilian professional boxer.
-As an amateur, Conceição won a gold medal at the 2020 Olympic Games as well as winning a bronze medal at the 2019 World Championships.
+As an amateur, he won a gold medal at the delayed 2020 Tokyo Olympics as well as a bronze medal at the 2019 World Championships.
 Conceição also won a silver medal at the 2019 Pan American Games and a bronze medal at the 2018 South American Games.
+He turned professional in December 2021, signing a promotional contract with Probellum.